Elastic (NYSE:ESTC) Updates FY 2023 Earnings Guidance

-Elastic (NYSE:ESTC – Get Rating) last released its earnings results on Wednesday, June 1st.
-The company reported ($0.16) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.22) by $0.06.
-Elastic had a negative net margin of 23.64% and a negative return on equity of 38.75%.
-The business had revenue of $239.36 million during the quarter, compared to analyst estimates of $232.38 million.
-During the same quarter in the prior year, the firm earned ($0.44) earnings per share.
-The company’s revenue for the quarter was up 34.8% compared to the same quarter last year.
-On average, equities analysts predict that Elastic will post -1.92 EPS for the current fiscal year.

-In other news, CFO Janesh Moorjani sold 2,663 shares of the firm’s stock in a transaction on Thursday, June 9th.
-The stock was sold at an average price of $75.82, for a total value of $201,908.66.
-Following the completion of the transaction, the chief financial officer now owns 78,924 shares in the company, valued at $5,984,017.68.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Jonathan Chadwick sold 6,250 shares of the firm’s stock in a transaction on Monday, April 25th.
-The shares were sold at an average price of $82.29, for a total value of $514,312.50.
-Following the completion of the transaction, the director now owns 5,102 shares of the company’s stock, valued at approximately $419,843.58.
+In other Elastic news, CEO Ashutosh Kulkarni sold 3,690 shares of the firm’s stock in a transaction on Thursday, June 9th.
+The stock was sold at an average price of $75.82, for a total transaction of $279,775.80.
+Following the transaction, the chief executive officer now directly owns 133,622 shares in the company, valued at approximately $10,131,220.04.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Jonathan Chadwick sold 6,250 shares of Elastic stock in a transaction on Monday, April 25th.
+The stock was sold at an average price of $82.29, for a total transaction of $514,312.50.
+Following the transaction, the director now directly owns 5,102 shares in the company, valued at $419,843.58.
 The disclosure for this sale can be found here.
-Insiders sold 12,603 shares of company stock valued at $995,997 over the last three months.
-Corporate insiders own 18.90% of the company’s stock.
+Over the last three months, insiders have sold 12,603 shares of company stock valued at $995,997.
+18.90% of the stock is currently owned by insiders.

-Hedge funds have recently made changes to their positions in the company.
-EverSource Wealth Advisors LLC purchased a new position in shares of Elastic in the fourth quarter valued at $31,000.
-Advisors Asset Management Inc. increased its position in shares of Elastic by 229.2% in the fourth quarter.
-Advisors Asset Management Inc. now owns 1,004 shares of the company’s stock valued at $124,000 after buying an additional 699 shares in the last quarter.
-Cetera Investment Advisers purchased a new position in shares of Elastic in the first quarter valued at $217,000.
-Cresset Asset Management LLC purchased a new stake in Elastic during the 1st quarter worth about $229,000.
-Finally, Virtu Financial LLC purchased a new stake in Elastic during the 1st quarter worth about $295,000.
-Institutional investors and hedge funds own 77.44% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Privium Fund Management UK Ltd bought a new position in Elastic in the 4th quarter valued at $6,982,000.
+Invesco Ltd. increased its holdings in Elastic by 5.1% during the fourth quarter.
+Invesco Ltd. now owns 41,388 shares of the company’s stock worth $5,095,000 after buying an additional 2,027 shares during the last quarter.
+LPL Financial LLC increased its holdings in Elastic by 12.9% during the fourth quarter.
+LPL Financial LLC now owns 25,507 shares of the company’s stock worth $3,140,000 after buying an additional 2,921 shares during the last quarter.
+Guggenheim Capital LLC purchased a new position in Elastic in the fourth quarter valued at about $389,000.
+Finally, MML Investors Services LLC grew its position in shares of Elastic by 8.2% during the 4th quarter.
+MML Investors Services LLC now owns 5,625 shares of the company’s stock valued at $692,000 after acquiring an additional 425 shares during the period.
+Hedge funds and other institutional investors own 77.44% of the company’s stock.

 Elastic N.V., a search company, delivers technology that enables users to search through structured and unstructured data for a range of consumer and enterprise applications.
 It primarily offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.